Archive for the ‘Tasting Notes (Short Review)’ Category

 Samples from all regions are welcome, including importers.
 Duplicate samples are always appreciated, in the event of tainted bottles, but in today’s world of high expense & reduced cork TCA, screwtops, not required.
 If you wish to include some other new/recent release, since already shipping, feel free.

-whether published or not, will be added to my lengthy and well followed Cellartracker notes.
+All wines tasted, whether published or not, will be added to my lengthy and well followed Cellartracker notes.

 Samples should be received by May 5th.
 If you are on the cusp of a release, email me – perhaps I can delay a category slightly.
 Wines that are available tasting room or DTC only are fine, and will be noted with purchase links.